spierala/blog-posts/introducing-signal-store.md

 NOT!

-You can use MiniRx Signal Store version 1 in production!
+You can use MiniRx Signal Store v1 in production!
-It has tons of Unit Tests and there are several demos (see below).
+It has tons of unit tests and there are several demos (see below).

 As in every software there can be bugs.
 We will fix them.
 BREAKING CHANGES come with a new major version.